clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 Relative Paths
 ====================================================================================

-Once you've set the working directory, you can refer to folders and files within using relative paths.
+Once you've set the working directory---or you're in an RStudio project---you can refer to folders and files within the working directory using relative paths.

 ```r